-When you think you set the bar too high, you’re actually setting it too low.
+When you think you set the bar too high, you’ve actually set it too low.
 A high goal may at first seem intimidating, but it will spur thinking about possibility.
 The trick is having a roadmap to get there, so people don’t think the journey is impossible.
 Once you gain traction, you won’t hear about the goal being impossible.
 You’ll hear, “What else can we do?”

 Change only works if it leaves everyone better off.
 Too many times a change initiative makes one area in the business better, but leaves another area worse.
 When that happens, the organization rejects the change through active and passive means.
 Change that leaves everyone better off is the only change that sticks.

 Making a mistake isn’t the problem.
 People will make mistakes as they grow in the company and their career.
 The trick is getting them to a place where they can make mistakes without major consequences.
 And if you are hiring senior people, you need to learn what mistakes they’ve already made and what they learned.
 Otherwise, you run the risk of them making a needless mistake with you.